AlfredoJSpera/JavaPocketBaseConnector/README.md

 ```

 ## Files
-To handle files you must use the methods that use the `multipart/form-data` content type instead of `application/json`.
+To handle files you must use the methods that have the `multipart/form-data` content type instead of `application/json`.

-#### Create a record with files
+### Create a record with files
 To create a record with files you can use the `createRecordWithFiles` method.

 You can put the value of the fields and the files in the same map.